 Students and parents kick off the college admission process at the Academic Night for Juniors.

 More than 100 college credits are available to eligible learners who are seeking to get a head start on college!
 A family’s financial obligations vary by program.

-By the time Racine Lutheran High School students graduate, they can earn college credits from Gateway Technical College in the following Academies: CNC Operator, Criminal Justice, Data Analytics (IT), Manufacturing for STEM careers, Nursing Assistant, and Welding.
+By the time Racine Lutheran High School students graduate, they can earn college credits from Gateway Technical College in the following Academies: CNC Operator, Criminal Justice, Data Analytics (IT), Fire/EMS, SMART Manufacturing for STEM careers, Nursing Assistant, and Welding.